 Once the dependence begins, the choice becomes entirely irrelevant.
 Stopping is not a matter of choosing to stop – instead, addiction treatment becomes necessary.

 Does Addiction Treatment Work?

-Yes, it does, but you have to redefine what it means for a treatment to “work”.
-Drug addiction is not a single acute condition – it is a chronic, learned behavior.
+Yes, it does, but you must redefine what it means for a treatment to “work.”
+Drug addiction is not a single acute condition but a chronic, learned behavior.
 Breaking that behavior is not just a matter of undergoing rehab.
 Addiction treatment needs to consider the probability of relapsing, the chronic nature of addiction, and the fact that it can take years for symptoms of dependence to fade to such a point that they are manageable alone.

 Addiction is still misunderstood, and there are cases of people beating an addiction entirely on their own.
-For them, the conditions may have been just right to stop, and stop long enough to nullify the effects the drugs have had on their brains.
-Others relapse and “fail” for years, and lose hope, because they think they are incapable of healing.
-But the truth is that every case of addiction can be treated – it is always just a matter of time.
+For them, the conditions may have been just right to stop and stop long enough to nullify the effects the drugs have had on their brains.
+Others relapse and “fail” for years and lose hope because they think they are incapable of healing.
+But the truth is that every case of addiction can be treated – it is always a matter of time.

 - National Institute of Mental Health.
 Substance Use and Co-Occurring Mental Disorders.
 National Institute of Mental Health (NIMH).
 Published March 2021.
 Accessed October 13, 2022. https://www.nimh.nih.gov/health/topics/substance-use-and-mental-health